szymmis/vite-express/README.md

 Congrats, you've just created your first `vite-express` app! 🎉 Happy hacking!

-> You can see more examples [here](examples)

 ## 🚚 Shipping to production

-By default vite-express is in **development** mode, when server acts as a simple proxy between client and Vite's Dev Server utilizing the power of HMR and native browser modules.
+By default vite-express runs in **development** mode, when server acts as a simple proxy between client and Vite's Dev Server utilizing the power of HMR and native browser modules.
 This is not suitable for production as described [here](https://vitejs.dev/guide/why.html#why-bundle-for-production), so in production we want to serve static files that Vite spits out during it's build process.
 That's why you need to invoke [`vite build`](https://vitejs.dev/guide/cli.html#build) command first.
 Then you need to run your app in production mode.

-You have these options to do this
+You have these options to achieve that

 - Run the code with `NODE_ENV=production` variable, either by inlining it with the command